 - Supports digital signature and much more

 Master PDF Editor is yet another proprietary application for editing PDF files.
-With Master PDF Editor, you can do almost everything ranging from editing a PDF file to editing scanned documents.
+With Master PDF Editor, you can do almost everything, ranging from editing a PDF file to edit scanned documents.

 You can use it for free — but the unregistered version will have a watermark in your PDF files.
 If you want to get rid of the watermark, you can choose to purchase it.